 Hugh Hawkins Research Fellowships are awarded annually to undergraduate or graduate students from any school at Johns Hopkins who wish to conduct research into an aspect of the rich history of Johns Hopkins University.
 Fellowship recipients are notified in the spring and conduct their research over the summer.
 A fellowship award of $3500 is given to each recipient, intended to be used as a cost-of-living stipend to support awardees who will remain resident in Baltimore for a minimum of 8 weeks during the summer (May-August) of their research fellowship.

-In September 2016, we begin a multi-campus exploration of World War I's effect on the early 20th century Johns Hopkins community: the Homewood campus; the School of Nursing; the Johns Hopkins Hospital; and the schools of Medicine and Public Health.
-Visit the exhibits, attend events, and explore the comprehensive online exhibit to learn the stories of remarkable individuals as well as the struggles and experiences shared by many in the Hopkins community as they confronted "The War to End All Wars."
+In September 2016, we launched a multi-campus program examining World War I's effect on the early 20th century Johns Hopkins community: the Homewood campus; the School of Nursing; the Johns Hopkins Hospital; and the schools of Medicine and Public Health.
+Explore the comprehensive online exhibit to learn the stories of remarkable individuals as well as the struggles and experiences shared by many in the Hopkins community as they confronted "The War to End All Wars."

 Want to get your hands on even more Hopkins history?
 We've compiled a list of ways to explore Hopkins history across our campuses and online.
 If you complete every item on our checklist, you’re guaranteed to amaze your Blue Jay friends with your newfound knowledge!
 If you have your own favorite Hopkins history sites that are not on this list, let us know about them so we can share them with the community.